Faith and feelings

 Feeling tempted is not the same thing as sinning.

 I heard a man give this advice at a Twelve Step meeting one night.
-The origin almost certainly was from an acronym used by Napoleon Hill and Clement Stone "R2 A2," which stands for "Recognize, Relate, Assimilate, Apply."
+The origin almost certainly was from "R2 A2," an acronym used by Napoleon Hill and Clement Stone that stands for "Recognize, Relate, Assimilate, Apply."
 The terms I use for dealing with feelings differ slightly from the original.

 - Recognize the feeling.
 For some of us, this can be hard.
 At times in my life, it has taken me as many as three days to realize that I was feeling angry at someone.
-Some feminists say, "Name it and claim it."
-I don't want to endorse everything feminists say, but this does seem to be good advice about our interior life.
+I have heard some people say, "Name it and claim it."
+This does seem to be good advice about our interior life.

 - Accept the feeling.
-Denying that the feeling exists is not helpful.
+Denying feelings isn't very helpful.
 Feelings can be messengers from our subconscious.
 They have work to do.
-We can find out what our feelings are saying and can listen to the message they bring.
+We can find out what our feelings are saying and we can listen to the message they bring.